 703 PERSONAL HEALTH STRATEGIES.
 This course focuses on providing the necessary skills and information to help students make informed decisions regarding their personal health.
 Specific units include mental health, relationships, nutrition, and individual growth and development.
+Required in grade 9 or 10.
+One semester.
+0.5 credit

 704 PRINCIPLES OF LIFETIME FITNESS.
 This course will equip students with the necessary tools to make choices and take actions that lead to a physically fit life.
 Various activities will be utilized to provide opportunities for students to enhance their level of physical fitness.
 Prerequisite for all other PE courses.
+Required in grade 9 or 10.
+One semester.
+0.5 credit